Liberal Party triggers ‘electoral urgency’ rule for nominations

 In this case, Liberal MP Navdeep Bains and Economic Development Minister Mélanie Joly share the responsibility as campaign co-chairs, and in the event of a “state of electoral urgency,” are allowed to change the nomination rules as they “see fit.”

-“It’s routine, it’s happened in every election cycle over the course of the last decade,” Mr. Caley said.
-“It’s mostly just about altering those timelines to make things go faster.”
+“It’s routine, it’s happened in every election cycle over the course of the last decade,” Mr. Caley said, adding that the point is to change timelines “to make things go faster.”

 Nominating candidates is a key element of election readiness, and the Liberals have already nominated people to run under their banner in 162 ridings.
 At the party’s April convention, senior Liberals tied the next election’s timing to the completion of the vaccination campaign against COVID-19.
 The government has given itself a deadline to complete all vaccinations in September.

-“Nobody wants an election before the end of this pandemic,” Prime Minister Justin Trudeau said at the time.
+As of Friday, the Conservatives had nominated 215 candidates, the NDP 83 and the Greens 21.

-Mr. Caley compared the party’s use of its electoral-urgency clause to the Conservative Party’s decision in May to change its rules to allow the party to change nomination timelines and other rules for picking candidates.
+Mr. Caley compared the Liberal Party’s use of its electoral-urgency clause with the Conservative Party’s decision in May to change its rules to allow the party to alter nomination timelines and other rules for picking candidates.
 However, in the Tories’ case, the extra powers only take effect once an election has been called.

 “In the event of a general election being called, national council has authorized the party to change the nomination rules as they see fit, in order to get candidates in place,” Conservative Party spokesperson Cory Hann said Thursday.

+Green Party spokesperson Rosie Emery said Friday that the party has no plans to exercise similar rules, noting that the government is still “relatively young.”
+The NDP did not provide a comment.

-Adding to the election speculation, the House of Commons unanimously adopted a motion on Thursday that will allow members of Parliament not seeking re-election to make their farewell speech on June 15.
+Adding to the election speculation, the House of Commons unanimously adopted a motion on Thursday that will allow members of Parliament not seeking re-election to make their farewell speeches on June 15.

 Know what is happening in the halls of power with the day’s top political headlines and commentary as selected by Globe editors (subscribers only).
 Sign up today.